CodingItWrong/firehose-api/README.md

 An open-source web service API for link saving and sharing.
 Allows you to own and share your own content.
 See an example at [links.codingitwrong.com](https://links.codingitwrong.com)!

 To make use of this API, you'll need a frontend.
-There is currently an [Ember.js web frontend](https://github.com/CodingItWrong/firehose-ember) available.
+There is currently a [React web frontend](https://github.com/CodingItWrong/firehose-web) available.

 An [iOS share extension app](https://github.com/CodingItWrong/Hydrant) is also available.